osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Added run-level aggregation for total rows, task count, and longest task duration without changing the `processReplica(ToolOptions)` exit-code contract.
 - Removed obsolete static reset calls and updated file-manager and multi-table tests.

 The Phase 0-a exit criterion is met: two concurrent runs use independent staging names and temporary-file maps, verified across 100 repetitions.
-Phase 0-a did not add cancellation or watermark extraction/injection; cancellation plumbing is implemented in Phase 0-b1 below, while watermark extraction/injection remains pending.
+Phase 0-a did not add cancellation or watermark extraction/injection; cancellation plumbing was implemented in Phase 0-b1 and watermark extraction/injection was implemented in Phase 0-b2 below.

 #### Phase 0-b1: Cancellation plumbing — IMPLEMENTED